A tale of two shuffle algebras: Quantum toroidal

 where $\cdot$ denotes matrix multiplication (i.e. the formula $E_{ij} \cdot E_{i'j'} = \delta_j^{i'} E_{ij'}$), and $c_1 = c \otimes 1$, $c_2 = 1 \otimes c$.
 It is straightforward to check that these coproducts respect relations \eqref{eqn:rtt 1}--\eqref{eqn:rtt 3}, i.e. extend to well-defined coproducts on the algebra $\CE$. \\

 The pairing \eqref{eqn:pairing} takes the form:

-It is elementary to show that \eqref{eqn:pairing affine} generates a bialgebra pairing, i.e. it intertwines the product with the coproduct on $\CE$, and that $\CE$ is the Drinfeld double of its halves with respect to this pairing.
-Moreover, the linear maps \eqref{eqn:alpha 0} which were used to normalize primitive elements of $\CE$ can be easily seen to come from the assignment:
+with $R$ expanded in non-negative powers of $\frac yx$.
+It is elementary to show (see \cite{Tor} for details) that \eqref{eqn:pairing affine} generates a bialgebra pairing, i.e. it intertwines the product with the coproduct on $\CE$, and that $\CE$ is the Drinfeld double of its halves with respect to this pairing.
+Moreover, we claim that the linear maps \eqref{eqn:alpha 0} which were used to normalize primitive elements of $\CE$ can be recovered from the assignment:

 Indeed, we define:

 as the coefficients of the maps $\alpha^\pm$, appropriately renormalized as follows:

 Then it is elementary to observe that the bialgebra property \eqref{eqn:bialg 1}--\eqref{eqn:bialg 2} of the pairing, together with definition \eqref{eqn:def alpha}, imply the multiplicativity property \eqref{eqn:pseudo}. \\